Tecmac/Forza-Racing/README.md

 Forza Racing is a race game which orientates it self on the qualfiying mode in motorsport.
 The target of the game is to make an environment to set a fastest lap and to compete with friends.

-## Prequisities to develop the game
+## Prerequisites to develop the game
 * this repository
 * Unity
 * Visual Studio